 You can find a bit more information about equipment here.

-Depending on skills and experience, newcomers are introduced to the kayak and the equipment, how to carry, launch, move/control and exit the kayak, through to performing capsize rescues and rolling.
+Newcomers are introduced to the kayak and the equipment, how to carry, launch, move/control and exit the kayak, through to performing capsize rescues and rolling.

 In order to help & entertain members even when they are off the water, the Club Library is now up & running.
 See Yvette to check out the books and videos and brush up on your theory.
 To tempt you, here are some of the items available: